GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 to test the reduced User-Agent with your platform on real user traffic.

-If you create content that is embedded onto other websites (in other words, a 3rd party context, then you can participate in a [third-party origin trial](/blog/third-party-origin-trials/) and test this change across multiple sites.
+If you create content that is embedded onto other websites (in other words, 3rd-party content), then you can participate in a [third-party origin trial](/blog/third-party-origin-trials/) and test this change across multiple sites.
 When you register for the Chrome origin trial, select the "third-party matching" option to allow the script to be injected when your site is embedded